isralduke/thatbook/20-proverbs.md

 > Who has gathered up the winds in his fists?
 > Who has bound up the waters in his cloak?
 > Who has established all the ends of the earth?
-> What is his name, and what is the name of his son? —if you know!
+> What is his name, and what is the name of his son? — if you know!
 > <a name="30:5">30:5</a> Every word of God is purified;
 > he is like a shield for those who take refuge in him.
 > <a name="30:6">30:6</a> Do not add to his words,